-Council continues to take long term view of financial position to continue to provide quality, front line services
+Council continues to protect and provide quality, front line services

 In line with many other councils across the country, East Devon District Council has agreed to a Council Tax increase.
-This amounts to a £5 annual Council Tax increase for an average property for 2018/19 to ensure it continues to secure crucial front line services for its residents and businesses.
+This amounts to a £5 annual Council Tax increase for an average Band D property for 2020/21 to ensure it continues to secure crucial front line services for its residents and businesses.

-The council takes just 8p in every pound of the total Council Tax bill with the rest of the money going to Devon County Council, Devon and Cornwall Police, Devon and Somerset Fire and Rescue Service along with town and parish councils.
+The council takes 7p in every pound of the total Council Tax bill with the rest of the money going to Devon County Council, Devon and Cornwall Police, Devon and Somerset Fire and Rescue Service along with town and parish councils.